New algebras of functions on topological groups arising from G-spaces: The Roelcke compactification of the group

-\begin{proof} It was shown by Pestov \cite{pest-old} that $G$ is not extremely amenable and the nontrivial universal minimal $G$-system was described in \cite{GW3}.
-On the other hand the $G$-system $G^{UC}$ described in Theorem \ref{env} admits a unique minimal set which is a fixed point.
-Thus the SUC $G$-system $G^{SUC}$, being $G$-isomorphic to $G^{UC}$ (see Theorems \ref{env} and \ref{l:inclusions}.2), has a fixed point. \end{proof}
+\begin{cor} The Polish group $G=S(\N)$ is \emph{SUC}-extremely amenable but not extremely amenable. \end{cor} \begin{proof} It was shown by Pestov \cite{pest-old} that $G$ is not extremely amenable and the nontrivial universal minimal $G$-system was described in \cite{GW3}.
+On the other hand the $G$-system $G^{\UC}$ described in Theorem \ref{env} admits a unique minimal set which is a fixed point.
+Thus the SUC $G$-system $G^{\SUC}$, being $G$-isomorphic to $G^{\UC}$ (see Theorems \ref{env} and \ref{l:inclusions}.2), has a fixed point. \end{proof}